Growth in Australia coronavirus cases slows, but experts urge caution

 CURVE FLATTENING

-Health officials said earlier on Tuesday they wanted to increase testing, especially in places of COVID-19 clusters such as Sydney's Bondi area, which drew attention earlier this month after people ignored social distancing rules and flocked to the beach.
-NSW officials said that the virus may have been transmitted in the Bondi community via an infected backpacker who was not aware they were carrying the disease.
-Like all affected countries, Australia's financial and job markets have been roiled by the outbreak, prompting the government to unveil several stimulus packages.
+Qantas Airways Ltd said on Tuesday that six baggage handlers at Adelaide airport have tested positive for the virus, adding that other employees who had come into contact with the infected staff would self-isolate.
+Like many countries, Australia's financial and job markets have been roiled by the outbreak, prompting the government to unveil several stimulus packages.

-Prime Minister Scott Morrison said on Tuesday that 113,000 businesses had registered interest in a new A$130 billion ($80 billion) six-month wage subsidy designed to stop spiraling unemployment and business closures.
-The "job keeper" allowance brought the country's coronavirus-related stimulus so far to A$320 billion, or about 15% of Australia's gross domestic product, as economists forecast the country's first recession in almost three decades.
+Prime Minister Scott Morrison said 113,000 businesses had registered for an A$130 billion ($80 billion) six-month wage subsidy designed to stop spiraling unemployment and business closures.
+The "job keeper" allowance has brought the country's coronavirus-related stimulus so far to A$320 billion, or about 15% of Australia's gross domestic product, as economists forecast the country's first recession in almost three decades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)